It’s designed to help you better understand the language we use on the platform and make the most of your experience.

 Suppliers provide responses about their own operations, policies, or practices within questionnaires.

-A target is a supplier profile within the Prewave platform.
-You can find detailed information about the supplier at its target profile.
+A target/target profile is a company profile (supplier, customer or own business area) within the Prewave platform.
+You can find detailed information about that company at its target profile.

 Tier-N Score